-- 1) Indicate the following statements as true (T) or false (F): - i) Externalities are not a part of private cost () - ii) Implicit costs are the costs associated with the use of firm's own resource () - iii) Retrospective costs are relevant for decision making ( - iv) Accountants tend to take a retrospective look at the firm's finances - v) Economists are concerned with opportunity costs () - vi) The historical cost is the current cost of the new asset of the same type () - 2) Explain the difference between explicit cost and implicit cost.

-3) Distinguish between private cost and social cost.
+Che eck Y our Progress 1 1) Indi cate the following statements as true (T) or false (F): i) Externalities are not a part of private cost () ii) Implicit costs are the costs associated with the use of firm's own resource () iii) Retrospective costs are relevant for decision making () iv) Accountants tend to take a retrospective look at the firm's finances () v) Economists are concerned with opportunity costs () vi) The historical cost is the current cost of the new asset of the same type () 2) Exp lain the difference between explicit cost and implicit cost.
+3) Dist inguish between private cost and social cost.

 4) What is the difference between sunk cost and incremental cost?

-5) Explain the difference between economic cost and accounting cost.
+The Cost of Production 5) Explain the difference between economic cost and accounting cost.

-8.3 COST FUNCTIONS: SHORT-RUN AND LONG-RUN
+10.3 COST FUNCTIONS: SHORT-RUN AND LONG-RUN